chidreams/Artemis-Patch-Collection-RPCS3/README.md

 ## Note

 Please note that these cheats are provided for single-player games only.
 We do not support or condone cheating in multiplayer games.

+## No Affiliation With RPCS3
+This project is not affiliated with the RPCS3 Team, RPCS3 Developers, or the RPCS3 Discord in any way.
+All conversions, patches, documentation, and maintenance are performed independently by ChiDreams.

+RPCS3 is an open‑source emulator, and its patching system allows community‑created patches.
+However:

+-This project is not endorsed by the RPCS3 team
+-This project is not supported by RPCS3 staff or contributors -All issues, questions, and updates should be directed here, not to RPCS3

+The patches provided in this repository are community‑driven and exist solely to make Aldo’s classic cheat database usable within RPCS3’s patching framework.

 ## License